levanduy99/Java-Coding/README.md

 An **Anagram** is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

+### 37. Reorganize String

+Given a string `s`, rearrange the characters of `s` so that any two adjacent characters are not the same.

+Return *any possible rearrangement of s or return "" if not possible*.

 ## Math
 ### 1. Fizz Buzz